ghapsara/guruhhapsara.dev/src/content/2021-10-23-sanctifying-secrets-pt-2/index.md

 }
 ```

 The policy configured above will become a place where the vault azure backend generates dynamic service principals.
-Generated service principals are be bound to particular azure roles and subscriptions.
+Generated service principals are bound to particular azure roles and subscriptions.
 Now we need to configure a vault secret backend which does the role capability stitching duty.

 ```bash
 resource "vault_azure_secret_backend_role" "a_secret_role" {